-PGC 2014 participants who complete the 30-day Challenge will be invited to apply for the challenge finals, called Green U. Up to 16 finalists from the global collective of participants will be selected to attend this three-day eco summit in late November hosted in Marin County, Calfornia CA, north of San Francisco.
+PGC participants who complete the 30-day Challenge will be invited to apply for the challenge finals, called Green U. Up to 16 finalists from the global collective of participants will be selected to attend this three-day eco summit in late November hosted in the Bay Area, California.

-Those selected will be flown to Green U and have the opportunity to learn from and interact with esteemed eco leaders, present experiences from their 30-day experience, and work together to create innovative platforms for action to be grounded on their campuses globally in 2015.
+Those selected will be flown to Green U and have the opportunity to learn from and interact with esteemed eco leaders, present experiences from their 30-day experience, and work together to create innovative platforms for action to be grounded on their campuses globally in the coming year.